kalafut/kalafut.net/site/content/posts/the-dangerous-life-of-a-pedestrian-in-america.md

 ![](/img/bumper.jpg)

-The above isn't the actual truck, which I didn't catch a photo of in time, but it is similar to a [project on Reddit](https://www.reddit.com/r/Trucks/comments/10z8iea/thinking_about_mass_production_of_this_bumper/).
+The above isn't the actual truck, which I didn't catch a photo of in time, but it looked similar ([Reddit source](https://www.reddit.com/r/Trucks/comments/10z8iea/thinking_about_mass_production_of_this_bumper/)).
 Why is he allowed to drive this thing in public?
 Easy: because he can.

 Given the country's anemic pedestrian protection laws, someone wanting to drive a dangerous vehicle has wide latitude.
 We're decades behind many countries in establishing basic protections and are fighting a pervasive attitude that pedestrians really don't matter.
 It's not just that the US is car-loving, and much urban planning revolves around it.
 Many folks are outright anti-pedestrian.